 We start off the academic year by bringing together all of our trainees, new and returning, and our faculty for a two-day Orientation and workshop.

-Day One - at UCLA - features short presentations about each of the different programs, and presentations by returning trainees about their research projects and internships.
+Day One - at UCLA - the Fall Orientation features short presentations about each of the different programs, and presentations by returning trainees about their research projects and internships.
 There is a poster session where attendees move in groups from one trainee to another who explain their research and their posters illustrating the results.
 There is also a featured speaker who is invited to deliver a presentation on a health and safety topic.

 Day Two - at UC Irvine - is a clinical case conference where students learn about the issues of interviewing ill or injured workers and may have the opportunity to observe an actual clinic visit.
 All participants must complete online HIPAA training prior to attending.